douglaslab/pyOrigamiBreak/README.md

 ## How to use

-To use this tool, we recommend using this [Colab notebook](https://colab.research.google.com/?utm_source=scs-index#)
+To use this tool, we recommend using this [Colab notebook](https://colab.research.google.com/drive/1NbS7lE3wZkecC5-zXZ0KpfDWn_a3YFDE)

 ## How to cite

 We invite you to support the project by citing these references:

 ```
-TBD
+Design principles for accurate folding of DNA origami
+Aksel et al. [TBD] (2024)
 ```

 ```